 If you have been injured due to a recent sexual assault, seeking health care may be the first step.
 Please see our resource page for local health care providers.

 Should I report sexual assault?

-The choice to make a police report after a sexual assault has occurred is intensely personal and often a difficult one.
+The choice to make a police report after a sexual assault is intensely personal and often a difficult one.
 Some survivors find the process empowering.
-Other survivors may find the process of reporting too difficult.
+Other survivors may find the process of reporting too overwhelming.

 Only you can decide if making a police report is the right thing for you.
 RISE staff and volunteers will support you whether or not you choose to make a report.